-24. CONTRACT LIABILITIES
+25. CONTRACT LIABILITIES

-Contract liabilities represent billings in advance of performance in relation to the sales of optical fibers and optical fiber cables, communication copper cables and structured cabling system products.
+Contract liabilities represent billings in advance of performance in relation to the sales of optical fibers and optical fiber cables, data and communications cables and structured cabling system products.

 When the Group receives a deposit before the products are delivered to the customers, this will give rise to contract liabilities at the start of a contract, until revenue recognised exceeds the amount of the deposit.
 The Group generally receives deposits on acceptance of orders for certain customers.
-The amount of the deposit was negotiated on a case by case basis with the customers.
+The amount of the deposit was negotiated on a case-by-case basis with the customers.